jruwaard/aph_ema_handbook/docs/R.md

 the commands in the console yourself.

 Scripts can also be run line by line.
-Move the cursor to the line you want to run, and press "Ctrl+Enter".
+Move the cursor to the line you want to run, and press `Ctrl+Enter`.
 The line is copied to the console and executed, and the cursor in the script will move to the next line, allowing you to walk through the script, step by step.